unparalleled-js/docs-1/workbot/workbot-actions.md

 ![Grouped options](/assets/images/workbot/workbot-actions/grouped-options.png)
 *Grouped options in Slack*

-## Upload file
+## Post attachment
-This action will upload a file to the specified channel, DM or thread.
+This action will post a file attachment to the specified channel, DM or thread.
 You can also include a simple message together with the file.

-![Upload file with simple message](/assets/images/workbot/workbot-actions/upload-file-with-message.png) *A short message before the Chat history.json file*
+![Upload file with simple message](/assets/images/workbot/workbot-actions/upload-file-with-message.png) *A short message is included before the Chat history.json file*

-The following table lists the fields available in an **Upload file** action.
+The following table lists the fields available in a **Post attachment** action.

 <table class="unchanged rich-diff-level-one">
     <thead>